gsiems/tranquillus/doc/parm_parse_rules.md

     * *<=:* Less than, or equal to, the provided date.
     * *<:*  Less than the provided date.
     * *<>:* Not equal to the provided date.

-Date ranges may also be defined by supplying two, comma separated, dates.
-This becomes "WHERE date_column BETWEEN date1 AND date2".

 * **text:** Treat the parameter as plain text and match the entire field.
 This can include a prefix plus underscore to specify the case